What Happens When You Overprice Your Home?

 Why do buyers pay attention to days on market?

-Days on market influence buyer perception.
-A new listing often creates excitement and urgency, while a home that has been available for several weeks may cause buyers to wonder whether something is wrong, even when there isn't.
+Days on market affect perception.
+A new listing often feels more competitive, while a home that has been available for several weeks may make buyers wonder why it has not sold.
+That does not necessarily mean something is wrong, but buyers still notice it.

 Can an overpriced home still sell?